zetsura/fancy-calc6/README.md

 ![Rebuild Solution](images/rebuild-solution.png)

 36. Open the "Error List" pane.
-The pane has two warnings.
+The pane has few warnings; 3 warnings are for line 11.
     * Click on the "View\Error List" menu item.
     * Or use the default shortcut - _Ctrl+W, E_.